ibmverse/verse-developer/README.md

 # IBM Verse Developer Extension for Google Chrome

-IBM Verse Developer Extension for Google Chrome is an extension which is used in the development of widgets for IBM Verse.
-It allows you to register your widget in IBM Verse as you develop it.
-Widgets registered with the extension are only available in the developers' local Chrome browser, and cannot be accessed from other devices.
+IBM Verse Developer Extension for Google Chrome is an extension which is used in the development of applications for IBM Verse.
+It allows you to register your application in IBM Verse as you develop it.
+Applications registered with the extension are only available in the developers' local Chrome browser, and cannot be accessed from other devices.

 ## What's Here
 ### 1. Tutorials